Richy Hughes: 2017: Superhero

-2019 – Oi Frog and Friends
+2019–2022: Oi Frog and Friends and "Stick Another Star on the Shirt"

 In 2019, Hughes and Pins & Needles Productions adapted Kes Gray and Jim Field's best-selling children's book series Oi Frog and Friends for the stage.
 This time, Hughes played a key role in the development and writing of the script with his co-collaborators Emma Earle, Zoe Squire and Luke Bateman, as well as writing lyrics.
 The production premiered at Frensham Heights in October 2019 before going on to a critically acclaimed run at the Lyric Theatre in the West End.
 In 2020, the show was nominated for the Laurence Olivier Award for Best Family Show.

+In 2022, Hughes co-wrote a charity song for the Jeff Astle Foundation titled "Stick Another Star on the Shirt", in support of the England national team at the 2022 World Cup.
+Written alongside Luke Bateman and Scott Dean under the name The 12th Man, the project was launched at the Thameside Theatre in Grays, Essex, and distributed on major streaming platforms in October 2022.
+Promotional activity included a community music video featuring local participants, an appearance on Good Morning Britain, and the commissioning of a mural visited by England midfielder Declan Rice.

+2026: The Boy Who Harnessed the Wind

+In 2025, Hughes was announced as the book writer and lyricist for The Boy Who Harnessed the Wind, a stage musical based on the 2009 memoir of the same name by William Kamkwamba and Bryan Mealer, and the 2019 film adaptation by Chiwetel Ejiofor.
+The production, developed by the Royal Shakespeare Company, is set to premiere at the Swan Theatre, Stratford-upon-Avon in February 2026 before beginning a run at @sohoplace in London in April 2026.
+The production will be directed by Lynette Linton with music by Tim Sutton.

 Personal life

-Hughes currently lives in Orsett, Essex with his wife, Nikki, and his children Jessie and Harry.
+Hughes currently lives in Orsett, Essex, with his wife, Nikki, and their two children.

 In May 2022 Hughes appeared on the fifth series of ITV game show Beat the Chasers.